edbns/Stefna/DEVELOPER_NOTES.md

 ---

 **Bottom Line:** Your existing prompt composer is already perfect.
 Don't recreate it!
 Instead, use the IPA system for quality control and the preset engine for smart preset management! 🎉

+**Note:** IPA system uses MediaPipe Face Mesh (already in your project) - no additional dependencies required! 🎭